 Skip to content

-Up to 60% of indigenous children under 12 years of age have some form middle ear disorder, commonly associated with hearing loss.
+Up to 60% of Indigenous children under 12 years of age have some form of middle ear disorder, commonly associated with hearing loss.
 A number of agencies have strategies for the screening of hearing loss in Indigenous children, many who live outside urban centres.
 One factor limiting the effectiveness of such programs has been the delay between screening and diagnostic audiology, due to a lack of diagnostic audiology services in the local community.

 This project will explore both internet and associated telecommunications technologies (SSDL and cellular videoconferencing) to provide audiological testing services to children in circumstances where fully clinically competent audiologists: